broadytw/stonkscraper-v2/README.md

 ###Description:
 This project creates a terminal based stock market scraper that let's you check current stock prices and historical stock prices.
 This is v1.0 of the project and we intend to further elaborate on this design.
-In v2.0, we implemented a GUI through using tkinter and matplotlib
+In v2.0, we implemented a GUI through using tkinter and matplotlib.

 Below is a list of goals that we would like to implement.
 If you have worked on any of them, get rid of them from the short-term goals and place then in the update log with your name and date

+<h3>Dependencies</h3>
+pip

 ###Short-term Goals:
 *N/A